Not All Cloud Services Are Built Alike

 Nothing is more critical than trust when you’ve decided to adopt cloud services supporting mission-critical systems and capabilities.
 You need to trust that the cloud vendor is available, scalable, resilient, reliable, and as committed to security and compliance as you are.

-This is especially true when it comes to identity and access management (IAM).
-Your IAM infrastructure essentially serves as the central point through which your team monitors and secures access to all your applications.
+This is especially true when it comes to workforce identity and access management (IAM).
+Your workforce IAM infrastructure essentially serves as the central point through which your team monitors and secures access to all your applications.

-The stakes are high, and hosting core IAM infrastructure on a cloud platform can sometimes feel like a leap of faith, especially for organizations that are accustomed to managing their own proprietary identity infrastructure.
+a cloud platform can sometimes feel like a leap of faith, especially for organizations that are accustomed to managing their own proprietary identity infrastructure.
 If on-premises software or servers experience downtime or an outage, IT admins can take immediate action to solve the problem internally—a scenario not always possible when relying on external third parties.

 Furthermore, organizations in highly regulated industries are often cautious when considering cloud infrastructure, as they may be required to report to regulators any situation where the security and privacy of data is compromised, or when critical information systems are rendered inaccessible.
 In such cases, it’s only natural for organizations to want to maintain full control over their IT functions.

 However, the benefits of outsourcing IT infrastructure to cloud partners have been proven repeatedly.
-It doesn’t just significantly reduce the total cost of operations and ownership, it also provides superior security compared to legacy, on-prem platforms.
+It doesn’t just significantly reduce the total cost of operations and ownership, it also provides superior reliability and security compared to legacy, on-prem platforms.

-Therefore, the question you should be asking isn’t whether you should work with a cloud vendor to supply your IAM capabilities; the question is which vendor you should work with.
+Therefore, the question you should be asking isn’t whether you should work with a cloud vendor to supply your workforce IAM capabilities; the question is which vendor you should work with.
 Who can you trust to deliver constant uptime, with scalability and flexibility, and the security and protection your users deserve?

 • Secure: the service is more heavily audited than anything that can be built and maintained in-house; and